What Is a Credit Card Limit?

 Key points about: credit card limits

-Several factors affect your credit limit, including your credit report and your personal income-to-rent ratio.
+Several factors can impact your credit card limit, including your credit score, credit balances, and income.

 Did you know?